 Diabetes mellitus is a group of autoimmune diseases characterized by defects in insulin secretion resulting in hyperglycemia (an abnormally high concentration of glucose in the blood).
 There are two primary types of diabetes.
 Individuals diagnosed with type 1 diabetes (also known as juvenile diabetes) are incapable of producing pancreatic insulin and must rely on insulin medication for survival.
 Individuals diagnosed with type 2 diabetes (also known as adult onset diabetes) produce inadequate amounts of insulin.
 Type 2 diabetes is a less serious condition that typically is controlled by diet.
 Over time, diabetes can lead to blindness, kidney failure, nerve damage, hardening of the arteries and death.
 The disease is the third leading cause of death in the United States after heart disease and cancer.

-In recent years, observational trials have reported that those who consume cannabis possess a lower risk of contracting type 2 diabetes than do nonusers.
-Researchers at the University of California, Los Angeles assessed the association between diabetes mellitus and marijuana use among adults aged 20 to 59 in a nationally representative sample of the US population of 10,896 adults.
+In recent years, several observational trials have reported that those with a history of cannabis use possess a lower risk of type 2 diabetes than do those with no history of use.
+For example, researchers at the University of California, Los Angeles assessed the association between diabetes mellitus and marijuana use among adults aged 20 to 59 in a nationally representative sample of the US population of 10,896 adults.
 They reported that past and present cannabis consumers possessed a lower prevalence of adult onset diabetes, even after authors adjusted for social variables (ethnicity, level of physical activity, etc.), despite all groups possessing a similar family history of diabetes.
 Researchers did not find an association between cannabis use and other chronic diseases, including hypertension, stroke, myocradial infarction, or heart failure compared to nonusers.
 Authors concluded, "Our analysis ... showed that participants who used marijuana had a lower prevalence of DM and lower odds of DM relative to non-marijuana users."

-Similar observational trial data published in the American Journal of Medicine in 2013 reported that cannabis consuming subjects possess favorable indices related to diabetic control compared to those without a history of marijuana use.
+Similar observational trial data appeared in the American Journal of Medicine in 2013.
 Researchers at Harvard Medical School and the Beth Israel Deaconess Medical Center in Boston assessed the relationship between marijuana use and fasting insulin, glucose, and insulin resistance in a sample of 4,657 male subjects.
 They concluded, "[S]ubjects who reported using marijuana in the past month had lower levels of fasting insulin and HOMA-IR [insulin resistance], as well as smaller waist circumference and higher levels of HDL-C [high-density lipoprotein or 'good' cholesterol].
-These associations were attenuated among those who reported using marijuana at least once, but not in the past 30 days, suggesting that the impact of marijuana use on insulin and insulin resistance exists during periods of recent use."[13-14]
+These associations were attenuated among those who reported using marijuana at least once, but not in the past 30 days, suggesting that the impact of marijuana use on insulin and insulin resistance exists during periods of recent use."[14-15]

-Most recently, investigators from the Conference of Quebec University Health Centers assessed cannabis use patterns and body mass index (BMI) in a cohort of 786 Inuit (Arctic aboriginal) adults ages 18 to 74.
+More recently, investigators from the Conference of Quebec University Health Centers assessed cannabis use patterns and body mass index (BMI) in a cohort of 786 Inuit (Arctic aboriginal) adults ages 18 to 74.
 Researchers reported that subjects who consumed cannabis in the past year were more likely to possess a lower BMI, lower fasting insulin, and lower HOMA-IR (insulin resistance) as compared to those who did not use the substance.
-Their findings are consistent with previous research showing an inverse relationship between cannabis use and diabetic markers and are supportive of previous population data showing that those who use cannabis, on average, are less likely to be obese as compared to those who do not.[17-18]
+Their findings are consistent with previous research showing an inverse relationship between cannabis use and diabetic markers and are supportive of previous population data showing that those who consume cannabis, typically possess lower BMI, lower odds of metabolic syndrome[19-20] and non-alcoholic fatty liver disease, and are less likely to be obese as compared to those who do not.[22-23]

 Alshaarway and Anthony.
 2015.
 Cannabis smoking and diabetes mellitus: Results from meta-analysis with eight independent replication samples.
 Epidemiology 26: 597-600.